DundeeRJam/Resources/LEDS/Controlling_LEDS_Python.md

 green.on() # this is turning the green LED on
 ```

 Once you have typed all of the code above and checked to make sure it is right.
-Save the file and call it LED_on.python
+Save the file and call it LED_on.py

 ## Running The Code
 You are now ready to run the code.
 You can do this by clicking on Run -> Run Module or by pressing F5 on your keyboard.
 You should now see your LED's light up.